Some people may have told you that cold email is dead.

 3. Write an awesome subject line

 The subject line of your email can be the difference between someone opening it or sending it to the trash.
-In other words, a well-written subject line can save the day.
+In other words, a well-written email subject can save the day.

 Here are few things you can do to write a subject line that’ll get you noticed: